 Both the Purple and Leesa mattresses strive to provide a new type of feel distinct from the feel of traditional memory foam while still offering support and comfort.
 As a result, there are many aspects of the sleep experience that are relatively similar.
 Still, some differences remain, and we’ll compare and contrast these two mattresses in each of the subsections below.

 The Leesa and the Purple mattress are excellent when it comes to regulating temperature, and the Purple does especially well in this regard.
 With some other foam materials, there is a tendency for the foam to retain heat or for the body to be hugged too tightly by the foam, causing someone to sweat during the night.
 However, both of these mattresses generally avoid this issue.
 The Leesa does not have excessive sink and has plenty of bounce to prevent feeling swallowed by the mattress in a way that blocks air flow.
-The Purple mattress also has these characteristics, but in addition, its abundant open spaces in the top layer’s Smart Comfort Grid prevent the material from retaining heat.
+The Purple mattress also has these characteristics, but in addition, its abundant open spaces in the top layer’s Purple Grid prevent the material from retaining heat.

 For people who share a mattress, motion isolation is extremely important.
 Motion isolation means that when someone moves on one part of the mattress, it is felt only minimally (or not at all) on other parts of the mattress.
 Because their materials respond to pressure only where it is applied, the Purple and Leesa mattresses are both very effective at motion isolation.
 However, of the two, the Leesa, with its contouring feel and second layer with memory foam, is modestly better at preventing motion transfer.